arabellas-craft/arabellas-craft.github.io/_posts/2026-04-05-beltane-myths.md

 ## May Dew: Real, But Not Uniquely Irish

 Gathering dew before sunrise on May morning is well documented in Ireland.
-The beliefs were specific: washing your face in May dew gave a fair complexion.<cite>[duchas.ie](https://www.duchas.ie/en/cbes/4798662/4788112/4927675)</cite> Washing the feet and face was thought to protect the washer from illness for the year. <cite>[duchas.ie](https://www.duchas.ie/en/cbes/4798751/4795683/5151199)</cite>  A man who washed his hands in it would gain skill with knots and locks <cite>[duchas.ie](https://www.duchas.ie/en/cbes/5236102/5231866/5239943)</cite>.
+The beliefs were specific: washing your face in May dew gave a fair complexion.<cite>[duchas.ie](https://www.duchas.ie/en/cbes/4798662/4788112/4927675){:target="_blank" rel="noopener noreferrer"}</cite> Washing the feet and face was thought to protect the washer from illness for the year. <cite>[duchas.ie](https://www.duchas.ie/en/cbes/4798751/4795683/5151199){:target="_blank" rel="noopener noreferrer"}</cite>  A man who washed his hands in it would gain skill with knots and locks <cite>[duchas.ie](https://www.duchas.ie/en/cbes/5236102/5231866/5239943){:target="_blank" rel="noopener noreferrer"}</cite>.
 Danaher confirms the custom was known across Ireland into the 20th century.

 The earliest Irish documentation on May Day dew is Gerard Boate's *Natural History of Ireland* (1652) and Lady Wilde's *Ancient Cures, Charms and Usages* (1890).